Arab Health To Send Emirati Students To NASA Space Camp As Part Of 50Th Anniversary Celebrations

-DUBAI, UNITED ARAB EMIRATES, January 20, 2025 /EINPresswire / -- Arab Health, the Middle East's largest and most influential healthcare event and congress, has announced a groundbreaking partnership with the Astronaut Al Worden Endeavour Scholarship, which will see five Emirati students embark on a 10-day mission to the US, culminating in a week-long immersion at NASA's US Space Camp and Rocket Center in Huntsville, Alabama.
+Arab Health , the Middle East's largest and most influential healthcare event and congress, has announced a groundbreaking partnership with the Astronaut Al Worden Endeavour Scholarship, which will see five Emirati students embark on a 10-day mission to the US, culminating in a week-long immersion at NASA's US Space Camp and Rocket Center in Huntsville, Alabama.

+Arab Health to Send Emirati Students to NASA Space Camp as Part of 50th Anniversary Celebrations

 The Scholarship, named in honour of Apollo 15 astronaut Al Worden, provides students with a passion for space, science, and exploration the opportunity to participate in an immersive learning experience, helping them build skills and gain hands-on experience in a diverse, international setting.